webdevelopers-eu/z-template/README.md

 Remove the element from the DOM if `BOOL_EXPRESSION` evaluates to `false` and optional `CONDITION` to true.

+If multiple remove commands are present with different outcomes, the "remove" outcome always wins.

 **WARNING**: This action is destructive.
 The element is removed from the DOM and cannot be restored and templates cannot be re-applied to update the HTML structure.
 In most cases [Toggle Visibility](#toggle-visibility) is a better choice.

 Syntax: